-RULES OF DOUBLE ENTRY SYSTEM

-The rules related to debit and credit of any account in double entry system are as under:

-Personal accounts :- Debit the receiver, and credit the giver.

-Real accounts :- Debit what comes in, and credit what goes out

-Nominal accounts :- Debit all expenses and losses and credit all incomes and gains.
+RULES OF DOUBLE ENTRY SYSTEM The rules related to debit and The rules related to debit and credit of any account in double entry system are as under: Personal accounts :- Debit the receiver, and credit the giver.
+Real accounts :- Debit what comes in, and credit what goes out Nominal accounts :- Debit all expenses and losses and credit all incomes and gains.
 Capital and revenue